 Offers students deep understanding of SC&A holdings; ability to examine and interpret primary sources complemented by secondary sources; allows students to undertake archival research and learn about primary research methodology through first-hand experience

-- Special Collections & Archives Reading Room – accommodates 8 people total
+- Special Collections & Archives Reading Room – accommodates 8 people total.
+No technology available.

 We are also happy to discuss ways to accommodate classes of 18 students or more.

-To discuss relevant SC&A holdings for your course and to schedule class session(s) please contact Special Collections Education and Outreach Librarian Marieke Van Der Steenhoven.
+To discuss learning goals, relevant SC&A holdings, and to schedule class session(s) please contact Special Collections Education and Outreach Librarian Marieke Van Der Steenhoven.

-Due to space limitations we kindly request two weeks’ notice whenever possible.
+Due to space limitations we kindly request at least three weeks’ notice whenever possible.

 Guidelines for Primary Source Literacy (Developed by the SAA-ACRL/RBMS Joint Task Force on the Development of Guidelines for Primary Source Literacy, approved 2018).